leesiyun/react-mini-app/README.md

 # Cart Counter

-## Set the non-display area where you cannot choose
+## Disable the button for parts that cannot be selected

 ![cart-counter-ux1](https://user-images.githubusercontent.com/47590181/186339794-b479a76a-8310-4816-9040-0b0fd443db29.gif)